Amreiz/Lets-Break-Suma/README.md

 # Lets-Break-Suma

 Fun Fact: This was made when I was first learning about Unity3d.
-I worked on it inm y break time in the forests of Duxbury in Massachussets where I was stationed as a camp counselor.
+I worked on it whenever I had a break from my duties as a camp counselor.
+I was coding this in a wooden lodge whilst battling the overabundance of pollen sticking to my laptop!
+(This was in the forests of Duxbury in Massachussets)

 # Demo